jsolano/react-sudoku-solver/README.md

 ## General idea:

 Initially was just create a react app that used Peter Norvig's approach to solve any sudoku puzzle while collecting all steps to learn.
 But, Peter Norvig used a backtracking search strategy, and what it does is systematically try all possibilities until it hit one that works.
-That create many temp steps that are not valid as it test for all possibles solutions.
+In the search of a solution, it create many temp steps that are not valid, making the learning part pointless.

-Then I did my research about other sudoku solver strategies, there are more than 38 options!
+Then I did my research about others sudoku solver strategies, ad there are more than 38 options!
 I was hook.
 See here [https://www.sudokuwiki.org/sudoku.htm](https://www.sudokuwiki.org/sudoku.htm).

-But it comes with a caveats, you will have to produce many lines of code and may still won't solve all puzzles.
+But it comes with a caveats, you can produce many lines of code and still won't solve all puzzles.
 (I learned this the hard way).
-So, here is a mixed approach: Create a react app that used the fundamental strategies and only apply Peter
-Norvig's nuclear solver in case the other strategies fail to resolve it.
+So, here is a mixed approach: Create a react app that use human solving strategies (for learning purposes and because it's fun!) and only apply Peter Norvig's nuclear solver in case couldn't find a solution.

 ## List of Sudoku solver strategies: